P站视频

 • Germ cell tumors can develop in the testes (testicles) in men or the ovaries in women, or in the parts of the body where these organs developed in the fetus.

-This list is not intended to include all types of cancers but merely to name the most common ones.
+This list doesn't include all types of cancers just the most common ones.

 These rare cancers start from cells of the diffuse neuroendocrine system.
-This system has cells that are like nerve cells in certain ways and like hormone-making endocrine cells in other ways.
+This system has cells like nerve cells in certain ways and like hormone-making endocrine cells in other ways.
 These cells do not form an actual organ like the adrenal or thyroid glands.
 Instead, they are scattered throughout other organs like the esophagus, stomach, pancreas, intestines, and lungs.
 These cancers account for a small number of CUP cases.
-(Some poorly differentiated cancers are found to be neuroendocrine carcinomas upon further testing.)
+Some poorly differentiated cancers are found to be neuroendocrine carcinomas upon further testing.

 Greco FA, Hainsworth JD.
 Carcinoma of Unknown Primary In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, PA: Lippincott Williams & Wilkins 2015: 1719-1736.